 If you are concerned that your child is being bullied in school you must report it to school.
 Anyone is able to record bullying incidents and they will pass the record on to the relevant staff to investigate the situation.
 It can be reported to form tutors, teachers, teaching assistants, Assistant House Progress Leaders (AHPL), house progress leaders (HPL) or anonymously in the bullying box by student services.
-You can also contact school via the telephone number 0151 327 3213 or via schooloffice@southwirral.wirral.sch.uk and all information will be passed on to the most appropriate staff.
+You can also contact school via the telephone number 0151 327 3213 or via <a href="mailto:school/s protection of the person who is being bullied and any witnesses.
+If an apology is appropriate, this will be completed either verbally or written and put on file.
+Victims take an active role in the process, while offenders are encouraged to take responsibility for their actions to repair the harm they've done.